3/28/2024

 David Moss

 I'll jump on here.
-And yeah, and RJ, maybe what you could do is just text Mark, see if you can get him on the line.
-Yep.
-So I'm gonna provide a brief overview of our financial results and upcoming milestones and we'll go back to Mark and then Mark will move on to Q&A. Net loss attributable to common stockholders for the year ended December 31st, 2023 was approximately 30 million compared to with approximately 27.3 million for 2022.
-Research and development expenses totaled approximately 20.3 million for the year ended December 31st, 2023 compared with approximately 17.1 million for 2022.
-General and administrative expenses was approximately 9.6 million for the year ended December 31st, 2023 compared with approximately 9.3 million for 2022.
-At December 31st, 2023, the company had cash and cash equivalents of approximately 35.8 million.
+And RJ, maybe what you could do is just text Mark so you can get him on the line.
+So I'm going to provide a brief overview of our financial results and upcoming milestones, and we'll go back to Mark, and then Mark will move on to Q&A. Net loss attributable to common stockholders for the year ended December 31st, 2023 was approximately $30 million compared to with approximately $27.3 million for 2022.
+Research and development expenses totaled approximately 20.3 million for the year ended December 31st, 23 compared with approximately 17.1 million for 2022.
+General and administrative expenses was approximately 9.6 million for the year ended December 31st, 23 compared with approximately 9.3 million for 2022.
+At December 31st, 2023, the company had cash and cash equivalents of approximately $35.8 million.
 Based on our current operating plan, we believe our cash is sufficient to fund our operations into Q4.
 As of March 27th, 2024, the company had approximately 18 million shares of common stock outstanding.
-As highlighted in the prior quarters investor call, we continue to focus on achieving our primary clinical objectives while remaining cost-prudent with the potential to recover a portion of R&D expenses in Australia and the UK.
+As highlighted in the prior quarter's investor call, we continue to focus on achieving our primary clinical objectives while remaining cost prudent with the potential to recover a portion of R&D expenses in Australia and the UK.
 Now I'd like to move on and list our upcoming important milestones.
-Full enrollment in the phase two expo trial for the treatment of neuroinflammation as a cause of Alzheimer's disease are expected mid 2024, followed by top line data approximately six months from the last patient enrolled.
-We will initiate a phase two trial of expo in patients with treatment resistant depression in the second half of 2024.
+Full enrollment in the Phase II Expo trial for the treatment of neuroinflammation as a cause of Alzheimer's disease are expected mid-2024 followed by top line data approximately six months from the last patient enrolled.
+We will initiate a phase two trial of EXPRO in patients with treatment resistant depression in the second half of 2024.
 Cohort one of the metastatic castration resistant prostate cancer program is nearly complete with all three patients enrolled.
 We expect cohort two to start in April with open label data to follow.
-We expect complete enrollment in the phase one portion of the metastatic castration resistant prostate cancer trial by the end of Q3-24.
-And the phase two portion is expected to complete enrollment in Q2 of 2025.
-An upcoming webinar on using expo to promote remyelination in neurodegenerative disease will be announced in Q2.
+We expect to complete enrollment in the phase one portion of the metastatic castration-resistant prostate cancer trial by the end of Q3-24, and the phase two portion is expected to complete enrollment in Q2 of 2025.
+An upcoming webinar on using Expro to promote remyelination in neurodegenerative disease will be announced in Q2.
 We encourage you to look out for this event and do your best to try and join.
 It should be pretty exciting.
-And then at this point, I think Mark, are you back on the line?
+And then at this point, I think, Mark, are you back on the line?

 speaker